 After announcing a slew of new ThinkPads at CES 2018, including an update to its X1 Carbon 6 line that will include an optional HDR display, an internal leak has recently surfaced filling us in on more details.
 Originally leaked on the ThinkPad subreddit, the Lenovo ThinkPad Roadmap 2018 whilst not providing all the details; hints at the direction Lenovo may take for the rest of this year.

 Update: Images of the Lenovo ThinkPad Roadmap 2018 have been removed, as requested by Lenovo.
+Now That a fair amount of time has passes I am uploading the initial pictures again.

 Originally created by IBM in the 90s and acquired by Lenovo in 2005, the ThinkPad line of notebooks are popular with businesses and are known for their durability, simple design and wide availability of parts.